Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/1-partition-en.md

 ```

 #### Check if Android still starts
-just restart the tablet, and see if Android still works
+just restart the phone, and see if Android still works
 If isn't boot or looping or animation, use MIUI recovery or other recoveries for wiping data.